anaVitoriaLouro/anaVitoriaLouro/README.md

 #### NOW

+- :mortar_board: Bachelor in Data Science from Univesp;
-- :seedling: Working on personal projects to improve my skills
+- :seedling: Working on personal projects to improve my skills;
-- :woman_technologist: Looking for oportunities to start a solid career
+- :woman_technologist: Looking for oportunities to start a solid career;

 #### BIO

-- :books: Currently learning Python for Data Science and Machine Learning
+- :books: Currently learning Python for Data Science and Machine Learning;
-- :computer: Learned the basics in .html, .css, .js
+- :computer: Learned the basics in .html, .css, .js;
 - :nerd_face: Fun fact: I am a nerd by heart!
-From D&D to Classical Music
+From D&D to Classical Music;

  <br>